Recommended tire pressure for Hyundai Accent

 To reset tire pressure monitoring system for Hyundai Accent, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
 Hold the button down until the TPMS light blinks three times, then release the button.

-What is my recommended winter tire pressure for my Hyundai Accent?
+What is recommended winter tire pressure for Hyundai Accent?

 Recommended winter tire pressure for Hyundai Accent is the same as all other seasons.
 You should keep tire inflation at recommended levels in any weather conditions.
 Hyundai Accent tire inflation will decrease with lower outside temperatures, so make sure to check Hyundai Accent tire pressure during winter months regularly to keep Hyundai Accent tires properly inflated in the winter.